 Either way, downloading an app killer Android won’t harm your phone, so before you jump to the Play Store, let’s review some of the best advance task killer apps we can find.

-Best App Killer Android
+Best App Killer Android in 2019

 This is one of the best app killer Android you will find on the store, it has more than 200.000 positive reviews and works completely off-line.